estelle/flexbox/draft/04_flex_examples.md

-With the flex container and flex item properties explained, it's time to practice our new skills by implementing responsive flex layouts.
+With the flex container and flex item properties explained, it's time to practice our new skills by implementing a few flex solutions.

 ## Responsive 2-column layout

 We covered a typical layout in the [flex items chapter](link to example).
-Let's take a look at a similar example, but with the navigation between the header and main content on wide screens, with a dropping navigation on mobile:
+Let's take a look at a similar example.
+In this scenario we will have the navigation appear between the header and main content on wide screens, with the navigation below the content in both the markup and on narrow screens:

     <body>
       <header>